theotheu/server-to-server-with-socketio-and-arduino/README.md

 Purpose is to have a web enabled arduino connection.

-Therefor we need two node instances.
+Therefor we need to have two node instances.

 One on a remote server and one on your laptop.